nostromo-1/robotic-car-ESP32/README.md

 ## Operation
 Switch on power on the car.
 The startup sequence begins:
 * Initialize display and light it, as life sign (the display shows all text inverted, i.e., black on blue)
-* Write the project name and firmware version in the first 2 lines of the display
+* Show the project name and firmware version in the first 2 lines of the display
 * Initialize power check system (voltage and current monitoring).
 If voltage is too low (batteries are dying) it will abort start
 * Start wifi connection
   * If no credentials are stored in NVRAM (this is your first run) or the push button is pressed, it will run a WPS initialization: it will display `WPS` and `Press WPS button in wifi router` in the display.
 If you want wifi, then press the WPS button on your router within 30 seconds